 “You always feel better after a swim, whatever the weather!
 Swimming is one of those amazing, feel-good activities which lets you completely switch off and take a break from your day-to-day activities.
 I’ve been lucky enough to swim in some amazing places.
 If I had to pick a favourite … I would probably say Formentera (just off Ibiza – I also like a good party) closely followed by Scottish Hebrides.
 The water is so clear in both locations – you feel like your flying!
 Slightly chillier in Scotland though, I have to admit …”

 Rachel left her city life in London in 2007 with her family to travel around South America and Australia.
 They now live in beautiful Chamonix and haven’t looked back.
-We are hugely proud of Rachel for completing the infamous Arch to Arc Enduroman challenge this summer – wait for it, without a wetsuit!
+We are hugely proud of Rachel for completing the infamous Arch to Arc Enduroman challenge – wait for it, without a wetsuit!
 If you haven’t heard of it, look it up – you’ll be impressed.

 “Open water swimming is part of my passion for living a life of adventure and challenge in natural surroundings.
 I swim in seas, rivers and lakes because when I do I feel happy and fully alive.
 Sometimes I might explore my physical and mental limits during a cold sea swim.
 Other times I might float in a mountain lake and soak up feeling a part of something much, much bigger than me.
 Swimming has enriched my life in so many ways and it’s a privilege to help other people experience this too.””